-Parallelizing Command-Line Bioinformatics Tools With the Pipe Transformer¶
+The Pipe Transformer for Parallelizing Command-Line Bioinformatics Tools

-To use single-node tools on massive data sets, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line tools.
+Some single-node tools take a long time to run.
+To accelerate them, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line tools.

 Consider a minimal case with a DataFrame containing a single column of strings.
 You can use the Pipe